alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 The technology was very successful but the company flopped.
 Since then my first priority after starting work on a new project has been to set up continuous deployment.
+Some of them were as simple as a PHP script that invoked `rsync`, others have involved doing distributed deployments to a variable number of servers.
+All of them have strived for simplicity and efficiency.

-At MediaSmart I convinced Guillermo Fernández, our CTO, to implement continuous deployment after about 6 months, and we have lived happily ever since.
+At MediaSmart I convinced our CTO Guillermo Fernández to implement continuous deployment after about 6 months in the company, and we have lived happily ever since.
 Well, almost.
 We have been using my own npm package,